fhehe12345/FAAM/individual_logs/Reflection_Week12_AnasAmsyar.md

-# ANAS AMSYAR BIN ANUAR
+# MUHAMMAD NAUHFHAL FAWWAZ BIN MD NAZRI

 ### Why is identifying the critical path important for project managers?
 Identifying the critical path is important because it shows which activities directly affect the project completion date.
 Any delay in these activities will delay the entire project, so they require close monitoring.